wilddamon/find-nearby-water/README.md

 These were used in a study of drowning-related ambulance dispatch locations to try and identify whether a natural water body was involved in the incident.

 For obvious reasons, the actual ambulance data cannot be included in this repository.
-However, this file can be used to generate some data that is the same shape as our dataset so you can try out our scripts.
+However, the included script can be used to generate random data that is the same shape as our dataset so you can try out our scripts.
-The scripts should be run in the order described below (except: random\_points.py is optional; water\_tags.py does not need to be run).
+The scripts should be run in the order described below (except for random\_points.py (optional to regenerate the random data; and water\_tags.py does not need to be run).

 Dependencies:
 * osmnx <https://osmnx.readthedocs.io/>